YanisSwz/Eclipse_Engine_GP2/README.md

 # <img src="./Images/EngineLogo.png" width="35" height="35"> Eclipse Engine

-The goal of this project is to create a game engine and a game editor.
+The goal of this project was to create a game engine with an editor.

 ## 📝 Informations